iamwrong/knowledge_sharing/software_documentation/README.md

 However, this is not always possible, in those cases you can:
 * Use 1 line to give a brief description
 * Line break and use more lines if needed
-* describe each one of the parameters (include data type  on untyped languages)
+* Describe each one of the parameters (include data type  on untyped languages)
-* don't forget the return type.
+* Don't forget the return type.

 Checklist:
-* get to the point as soon as possible
+* Get to the point as soon as possible
-* if you can do it 1 sentence do it
+* If you can do it 1 sentence do it
-* summarize the method return value  (you can see it as a more succinct version of the doc) ;this does apply if you can summarize your method in 1 sentence
+* Summarize the method return value  (you can see it as a more succinct version of the doc) ;this does apply if you can summarize your method in 1 sentence
-* do not make references to the details of the implementation
+* Do not make references to the details of the implementation
-* if you are referring to an instance of the class use the keyword this (Scala, Java) or self (Python)
+* If you are referring to an instance of the class use the keyword this (Scala, Java) or self (Python)